cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 `includesBase` is set, the operator may drop any timestamp removals because there exist no operands in lower levels.
 If there exist no entries, because they've all been dropped, the operator may return an empty value.
-If the coloring is in the bottommost layer of the LSM, the corresponding coloring span will be dropped altogether.
+If the coloring with an empty value is in the bottommost layer of the LSM, the corresponding coloring span will be dropped altogether.

 When requested during iteration, a Pebble iterator directly exposes the unmerged coloring spans.
 To evaluate whether the current point is key deleted, the MVCC